irmen/prog8/docs/source/syntaxreference.rst

     It results in the memory address (UWORD) of that string or array in memory:  ``uword a = &stringvar`` Sometimes the compiler silently inserts this operator to make it easier for instance to pass strings or arrays as subroutine call arguments.
+    This operator can also be used as a prefix to a variable's data type keyword to indicate that it is a memory mapped variable (for instance: ``&ubyte screencolor = $d021``)

 precedence grouping in expressions, or subroutine parameter list:  ``(`` *expression* ``)``
 	Parentheses are used to group parts of an expression to change the order of evaluation.